Seth Bai, Director of Veterans' ServicesVeterans Service Office

 Our Mission is to provide quality services and benefits to veterans and their dependents in need of emergency financial and medical assistance under Chapter 115 M.G.L. and to provide assistance in filling out applications and/or answering questions regarding VA Compensation, pensions, burials, etc.For information concerning statewide veterans events and programs follow this link

 The Mayor’s drop-in Veterans Service Center Open House is open to both Veterans and their Spouse from 5:30-7:30 p.m. on the Last Tuesday of each Month.
 The Veterans Service Center Open House has been moved permanently to the American Legion Post 440 and is free and open from 5:30-7:30 p.m. on the last Tuesday of the month to be held at 295 California St Nonantum/Newton.
-We are excited to be joining all of you for a Summer Bar-B-Que at the Veterans Service Center Open House on Tuesday, July 30th 2019 at Post 440.
-There are no longer any more meetings at the Senior-Center, and no meetings in May or June.
+All Veterans Service Center Open House meetings are cancelled in lieu of the outbreak of COVID-19.
+Please take all precautions and limit public exposure.

 Cell Phones for Soldiers Cell Phones for Soldiers is a nonprofit organization dedicated to providing cost-free communication services to active-duty military members and veterans.
 Newton City Hall is an official drop site for used cell phones that are turned into calling minutes for our troops.
 Look for the collection box marked "Cell Phones for Soldiers"